Days to Expiry — Options Portfolio Tracker logo

 Simple Strategies for Beginners

 Once you understand calls and puts, you can combine them into strategies.
-Here are the three best starting points for beginners.
+The three below are the best starting points for beginners — each gets a compact overview here, with the full walkthroughs (examples, DTE optimization, risk rules) in their dedicated guides.

 Strategy 1: Selling Cash-Secured Puts (Income Generation)